 Essentially, a professional or semi-professional camera and an optical microscope are used for microphotography.
 These devices are connected through an adapter that you can get at specialist photography stores.

-To get quality microphotography, the use of auxiliary techniques is required due to the small dimensions of the objects to be captured in the image.
+To get quality microphotography, auxiliary techniques are required due to the small dimensions of the objects to be captured in the image.
 Powerful light bulbs are required by size.

 The most common thing in microphotography is that the images are two-dimensional because the light is transmitted; that way, you can achieve photos with greater depth of field.